 Method

-2. In a separate, large pan melt the butter over medium heat with a little salt & pepper.
+- In a separate, large pan melt the butter over medium heat with a little salt & pepper.
 When it starts to bubble up a bit add the flour stir with a wire whisky to make a roux.
-Keep stirring and cooking to combine it all and cook the flour a couple of minutes.
+Keep stirring and cooking to combine it all and cook the flour a couple of minutes, but take care not to burn it.

-3. Ladle the stock a little at a time while continuously stirring until it’s combined.
+- Ladle the stock a little at a time while continuously stirring until it’s combined.
+It will be a hot, sticky, gloopy mess at first, but just keep with it.
+Eventually it will thin out a bit and become a creamy base for your delicious soup.
 Keep stirring with the wire whisk to prevent lumps from forming and repeat this process over and over.
 Add a little stock and stir to combine until you have incorporated all of the chicken stock into the roux.

-4. Once you’ve incorporated all of the stock, increase the heat and bring the mixture back to the boil again.
+- Once you’ve stirred in all of the stock, increase the heat and bring the mixture back to the boil again.
 When it starts to boil, add the milk and give it a stir.
 Check the seasoning and make sure you have a flavourful soup at this stage.
 If you don’t you can add more stock concentrate or stock cubes and adjust the seasoning with salt & pepper as needed.

 I really enjoy this soup when it’s leftover and I find it warms up best in a saucepan on the hob with the lid on over medium heat, stirring occasionally.